neicnordic/neic.no/_activities/tryggve.md

     name: Reference group
   tryggve-sg:
     name: Steering group
-    description: The Nordic ELIXIR nodes and NeIC.
+    description: "The Nordic ELIXIR nodes and NeIC:"
 ---

 Today, data saves lives.
 With more and better data, we can save more lives.
 By